Masmiseim36/nxpSDK/boards/evkmimxrt685/driver_examples/i2s/dma_record_playback/readme.txt

 Prepare the Demo
 ================
 1. Connect headphones to Audio HP / Line-Out connector (J4).
-2. Connect source of sound to Audio Line-In connector (J3).
+2. Connect source of sound(from PC or Smart phone) to Audio Line-In connector (J3).
 3. Connect a micro USB cable between the PC host and the CMSIS DAP USB port (J5) on the board
 4. Open a serial terminal with the following settings:
     - 115200 baud rate